openregister/specification/content/data-model/index.md

 ![The anatomy of an element](data-model-overview.svg)

-## Schema evolution

-***
-ISSUE: Define how schema evolution works.
-***

-[Schema](/glossary/schema) evolution depends on two pillars: backwards compatibility and forwards compatibility.

-**Backwards compitability** requires that once a [data attribute](/glossary/attribute) is introduced its semantics don't change.

-**Forwards compatibility** requires that tools consuming a register MUST apply the “must-ignore” rule for unknown attributes and assume that a missing known attribute is a missing value.

-Check the [Evolve section](/data-model/evolve) for details.

 ## Auditing

 A Register uses a sidecar data structure derived from the **log** that allows